-New homebuyers often choose to take out longer term mortgages such as a 30 year term mortgage on their new homes due to the security and peace of mind that a consistent monthly mortgage payment provides.
+New homebuyers often choose to take out longer term mortgages on their new homes.
+This is due to the security and peace of mind that a consistent monthly mortgage payment provides.
 However, a 30 year term can be really long time!
-It is especially long when thinking about things like putting kids through college, saving for retirement or all the fun surprises life likes to throw your way.
+It is especially long when thinking about things like putting kids through college, or saving for retirement.
+Should you consider refinancing to a shorter term loan?

-You have a steady and reliable income, you may be a prime candidate for mortgage refinancing because you can afford the bump in expense that a shorter term loan will most likely bring.
+Let’s say you have a steady and reliable income.
+You may be a prime candidate for mortgage refinancing because you can afford the bump in expense that a shorter term loan will most likely bring.

 For example, a 30 year loan of $100,000 at 4.5% would cost roughly $506 per month (principal and interest).
 A 15 year loan at the same rate would be approximately $765.
 For home owners who currently already have some extra disposable income at the end of the month the $259 increase between the two terms would be manageable.
 Keep in mind, a higher debt to income ratio would be required on the 15-year term because of the higher monthly payments.

 Refinancing a home for a shorter term makes sense for those homeowners who have an interest rate of 4% or higher and who have not refinanced in the past six months.
 It also would make sense for people who are looking to build equity in their home sooner.

 Is there an option for homeowners who don’t meet the criteria to refinance?
 Some homeowners are afraid of committing to a larger monthly payment or can’t meet the new income to debt ratio that the shorter term requires.
 They can still get the same benefits by consistently paying extra on the principal of their mortgage.
 Another option might be a variety of shorter terms such as 20 years instead of 15 or 10.

 There are many things to consider when refinancing a home.
 We are happy to take a look at your current financial picture and see what option would best work for you and your long term goals.